fluxninja/aperture/docs/content/concepts/policy/circuit.md

   is to make the signal achieve the setpoint.
   - [Gradient Controller](/reference/policies/spec.md#gradient-controller): This
     controller acts on the ratio of setpoint and signal.
-- **Actuators**: Actuators are components which act on signals and interfaces with external systems to perform actions such as shedding traffic, changing rate limits or auto scaling etc.
+- **Actuators**: Actuators are components which act on signals and interface with external systems to perform actions such as shedding traffic, changing rate limits or auto scaling etc.
   - [Concurrency Limiter](/reference/policies/spec.md#concurrency-limiter):